 Genealogy Notes on William, Sr., Alexander, William, Jr. and Thomas Bowling/Bouldin

 DNA from descendants of Alexander, William, Jr. and Thomas, Sr. confirm they were closely related and descend from the Bouldin/Boulden/Bouldinge line.
-Further, descendants of William, Sr. and Noble Bouldin tested very close together, 36/37.
-This means they share a common Bowling/Bouldin male ancestor within 8 or less generations.
+Further, descendants of William, Sr. and Noble Bouldin tested very close together, 36/37 y markers.
+This means they share a common Bowling/Bouldin male ancestor within 8 generations or less.

 William, Sr. and sons left Grainger in about 1806 and moved south to what is now the Lincoln Co., TN area on the Tenn.
 River's tributary of Elk River.
 Alexander is cited as owning land near several others in deeds in Lincoln Co., TN in 1810 ( 1812 31 Lincoln Co., TN deed book D, p 180 TN Grant #5863 refers to land adjoining a tract granted to James Bright and by him to Alexander Boling.
 Date of survey is 28 Apr 1813.
 Also Deed book D, pg 376 has similar reference.
 Source Marsh’s Land Deed Genealogy of Lincoln Co., TN 1809-1818, Vol. 1, page 196 & 172.)

 William Jr. and Sr. lived near Alexander in the Simms Settlement on Indian lands and were probably ejected by the government around 1812.
 Where they went from there is not known until 1821 when both Williams and Thomas show up in the Madison Co., TN/Gibson Co., TN area.
 Alexander acquired land in Madison Co., AL and moved there by 1813 when he appears on the tax list, but perhaps as early as 1811.
 He later moved to Lawrence Co., AL where he died in 1842.